insight-platform/Savant/docs/source/savant_101/20_video_processing.rst

 - HEVC (H265) - preferred (performance, bandwidth);
 - MJPEG, JPEG - when image streams or USB/CSI-cams are used.

-Software-decoded (do not recommend to use):
+Software-decoded (not recommended to use):

 - PNG - made for compatibility purposes.